Tejasvani8/Internship-Tasks/README.md

-This repository contains the tasks that I completed during my Internship at
+This repository contains the tasks that I've completed during my Internships at

   - The Sparks Foundation